Toma400/Baedoor_Encyclopaedia/Mechanicum/Walkthroughs/Baedoor_Classic/Lore/BaeCL_Emerald_Hills.md

     <td>
         As continuation of the bridge, this panel showcases the mine that was made in a cave-like structure under the ground.
-The gold is excavated by a latoka worker (in data notebook called Antonio), and on the surface there is a latoka guard.<br>
+The gold is excavated by a latoka worker (in data notebook called Antonio, which sounds like baedoorian name, probably of mixed marriage), and on the surface there is a latoka guard.<br>
         The interesting part here is note on two gate states - the gate itself is barely seen at the beginning of a rail, and looks as a way to protect miner from some danger.
         There's also an entrance to the mine from the surface level, hidden heavily right